Skip to content

 0.5 / 1

-The company has provided a commitment to zero burning.
-However, it does not cover all company's operations.
+The company commits to zero burning within the management plans of some of its management units.
+However, this does not cover all operations.

 • N